 - Sweetener: In addition to apple butter and banana, we use 1/4 cup of pure maple syrup to sweeten the cookies.
 You can use honey instead of maple syrup, keeping in mind these cookies would no longer be vegan.

 - Add-Ins: Up to you!
 Use about 1 and 1/2 cups total of your favorite “extras.”
 Some of my go to add-ins are dried cranberries, raisins, pumpkin seeds, sesame seeds, honey-roasted peanuts, pecans, sunflower seeds, dried apples, or chocolate chips.
 In today’s recipe, I used dried cranberries, pumpkin seeds, and regular raisins.

 Turn Them Into Lactation Cookies

-When I was nursing my daughter, I turned these healthy cookies into lactation cookies.
+When I was nursing both of my daughters, I turned these healthy cookies into lactation cookies.
 I added 3 Tablespoons of this (affiliate link) Brewers Yeast, kept the flax in the recipe (it’s optional, but flax is excellent for lactation), and 2 Tablespoons of milk to help soak up that brewer’s yeast.
 Same bake time.
 They’re awesome and they WORK.
-I gift them to all my friends who are nursing.

 Easy to Freeze and Make Ahead